 Please Note: The museum is now closed to the general public for the winter season.
-We will be reopening at Easter 2017.
+We will be reopening on 1st April 2017 with a weekend of multi period historical re-enactments taking place on site.

 Welcome to Murton Park, home of the Yorkshire Museum of Farming, the Danelaw Centre for Living History and the Derwent Valley Light Railway.
 The park covers approximately 16 acres of mostly flat terrain, connected by a series of paths and trackways of varying surfaces.